Karl-Phillips/WorldSkills2024/resources/world-skills-pdf.md

 brief
 • Answer any questions
 2024 Regional Competition Pack -Programming ©WorldSkills Australia 2024.
 All rights reserved.
-8 COMPETITION INSTRUCTIONS
+8

-BACKGROUND
+# Competition Instructions

+# Background

    Ticked Off is a long-established vet practice that has been operating in the Hornsby area of Sydney for many years.
 The owner, VictorGrahams, hasrecentlyretired and hashanded the practice overtohisson in law, Keith Cabrade.
 Keith sees an urgent need to overhaul the paper based record keeping procedures and streamline the methods of communicating with clients.

-REQUIREMENTS
+# Requirements

    Hawkwood Consultants has been employed to provide the new solution for Ticked Off.
 You have been contracted by Hawkwood Consultants to assist with the development of this solution.
 You should ensure that you adhere to clean, professional development practices (other developers will love you in the future!).

-DELIVERABLES
+# Deliverables

    You will be developing a holistic system to help a vet practice manage their data.
 Specifically, you will be asked to:

-• Modify and use a database that will assist with record keeping – details of clients, pets and staff
+   - Modify and use a database that will assist with record keeping – details of clients, pets and staff

-• Construct user friendly methods by which records in the database can be added, edited, displayed, and deleted
+   - Construct user friendly methods by which records in the database can be added, edited, displayed, and deleted

-• Provide a way in which pet boarding costs can be calculated
+   - Provide a way in which pet boarding costs can be calculated

-• Give users easy access to statistics about pet boarding details
+   - Give users easy access to statistics about pet boarding details

-• Export data to CSV format
+   - Export data to CSV format

-• Display a presentation on removing and killing ticks that can be shown in the waiting room.
+   - Display a presentation on removing and killing ticks that can be shown in the waiting room.

 2024 Regional Competition Pack -Programming ©WorldSkills Australia 2024.
 All rights reserved.
 9 APPLICATIONOVERVIEW
 TICKED OFF – APPLICATION MAP